mkram01/EPI563-SpatialEPI/docs/01-locating-spatial-epi.md

 <img src="01-locating-spatial-epi_files/figure-html/unnamed-chunk-18-1.png" width="672" />

-Do you see s0me difference between the three?
+Do you see some difference between the three?
 Although EPSG 4326 is *unprojected* and EPSG 3857 is *projected* (e.g. Mercator is a conical projection), they appear similar, although not identical.

-Mercator projection is known to have increased distortion the further from the equator.
+Mercator projection is known to have increased distortion further from the equator.
 In general we will prefer to use *'projected'* rather than *'unprojected'* (long/lat only) data for both visualization and analysis, and more specifically we almost always prefer *equal area projections* for choropleth maps, because the coloring of the area being represented communicates something about intensity of the measure.

 Whenever you bring in a new dataset you will need to check the CRS and project or transform it as needed.